 What the Sony a7S has going for it, it has in a big way.
 The resolution is excellent in both stills and video.
 Be aware though, that the 4K video is only available when recording directly out of the HDMI port.
 And if you don't have a 4K screen to view it on, you're better off shooting in 1080 HD.
 The A7S can shoot in 1080p at a rate of 60 fps with a huge 50 Mbps, so even plain "old" HD will look pretty sharp.
 Here's Sony's official video announcing the camera, shot with the a7S itself:

 The Sony a7S may not the the fastest or have the longest battery life, but the resolution, image quality and video quality should be quite excellent.
-An official list price and release date hasn't yet been announced.
+The camera is available for a body-only $2,498 list price.

 Sony has been at the forefront of the market for consumer electronics for the past 30 years by offering innovative imaging products in response to changes in the market.
 Sony has made cameras that are ideal for casual users, hobbyists, and professional photographers through their dedication to implementing the most current technology with a sleek and minimal style, resulting in an end result of the highest quality.

 Sony was the first to put a full-frame sensor inside of a mirrorless camera, the A7 and A7R, and a little later, the A7S.
 While the first-of-its-kind cameras aren't without flaws, Sony executed their ideas fairly well and made some pretty solid cameras to start the new line.